 Mwadime said the workers would be appraised and those found fit rehired.
-Redundant and unnecessary positions will be eliminated.
+Redundant and unnecessary positions will be eliminated interventions have been put in place to avoid disruptions of service delivery.
+The review will be undertaken to ensure staff the press at the agency's offices, Nairobl, on Thursday /ANDR

-Those likely to be worst hit by the reforms are the finance, warehouse and procurement departments, given the vast amounts of Covid-19-related purchases above market costs.
+Those likely to be worst hit by the reforms are the finance, warehouse and procurement departments, the vast amounts of Covid-19-related purchases above market